skratchdot/get-object-type/README.md

 get the type of a javascript object as a string.  an alternative to using typeof checks.

-NOTE: I've re-written / used this function so many different times, I decided to publish it as a module.
+NOTE: I've googled / re-written / used this function so many different times, I decided to publish it as a module.

 ## Getting Started